AndyTKH/Deep-Learning/Stock_Prediction_RNN_Project/README.md

 # Recurrent Neural Networks (RNN)
 ## Project: Stock prediction using RNN

-In this notebook, we're going to train RNN to do **time-series prediction**.
-Given some set of input data, it should be able to generate a prediction for the next time step!
-In this project, Tesla stock prices data are used for our model prediction.
+RNNs have a kind of built-in memory that are really useful for tasks that are time or sequence dependent.
+For example, RNNs are used in tasks like text genearation for which order of letters and words in a sentence is really important.
+In this notebook, we're going to train RNN to do **time-series prediction** of Tesla stock price.
+Given some set of stock prices data, it should be able to generate a prediction for the next time step!

 <img src='assets/time_prediction.png' width=40% />